MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidtaskassigner-canonical-property.md

 ## Remarks

 If the task has not been assigned, this property is left unset.
 Because the client sets this property after the task assignee receives a task request, the property will not be set on the task assigner's copy of the task.
-When the client adds or removes a task assigner from the task assigner list in the **dispidTaskMyDelegators** ( [PidLidTaskAssigners](pidlidtaskassigners-canonical-property.md)) property, the **dispidTaskDelegator** ( [PidLidTaskAssigner](pidlidtaskassigner-canonical-property.md)) property must be set to the added or removed task assigner.
+When the client adds or removes a task assigner from the task assigner list in the **dispidTaskMyDelegators** ([PidLidTaskAssigners](pidlidtaskassigners-canonical-property.md)) property, the **dispidTaskDelegator** ([PidLidTaskAssigner](pidlidtaskassigner-canonical-property.md)) property must be set to the added or removed task assigner.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)